Shannon Beador’s Fat Farm Stay Aids Abused Children: Full Circle For ‘RHOC’ Mom?

 A photo posted by Shannon Beador (@shannonbeador) on

 “I continue to be in awe The Golden Door!
 I found out this week that proceeds from their resort and products go to causes that help abused children which is amazing!
-I have gained an incredible amount of weight in the last 8 months, and not only did I lose 5 pounds (and inches!) here, I learned how to take care of my skin.
+I have gained an incredible amount of weight in the last eight months, and not only did I lose five pounds (and inches!) here, I learned how to take care of my skin.
 I have never used masques at home, but I am now in love with the Golden Peel-A-Way Masque and my skin feels wonderful!
 The Golden Door just started selling their products on HSN so you can get a little piece of this paradise and help children in need at the same time!
 I wish that everyone could come to this place.
 It is magical,” Shannon Beador revealed on Instagram this week, sharing that her stay at the supposed fat camp is helping her in various ways.

 It’s very interesting that Shannon Beador is now learning that the fat farm she’s checked into helps children who are victims of abuse.
 Last year on The Real Housewives of Orange County, Vicki made the claims that she had evidence that David Beador had hit Shannon.
 This information surfaced around the time that the reunion special was filmed for the show, and several reports surfaced about an incident that happened years ago.
 The report didn’t say that David had hit Shannon Beador, but did reveal that she had bruises.
 Beador defended her husband, saying that she had fallen and he had helped her get back up again.